 C) Maximum loaded length.
 The operating length of a bungee cord at its maximum designed dynamic load shall not exceed 4 times its unloaded length.

-6) Testing of a new design of bungee cord.
+6) Testing of a New Design of Bungee Cord

 A) Each manufacturer shall supply specifications for the cords being used.